claireyyu/SportSphere/README.md

 - Click on icons of different activities on the map for information
 - Click on the information callout to navigate to activity details page
 - Edit/delete/join/leave activities from the details page

+### Image Management
+- Use camera to take photos or select photos from library to upload in activities
+- In edit activity page, long press image to delete an image, click on camera/photo icon to upload more images
+- In edit profile page, click on profile to select image from library to change profile

 ### Profile Management